GenesysCloudBlueprints/update-gc-presence-on-communicate-call-activity-blueprint/blueprint/index-draft.md

     ![Create the Conversation Start trigger](images/CreateTrigger2.png "Create the Conversation Start trigger")

    :::primary
-    **Note:** If you want your JSON body to match the screenshot, copy and paste the following JSON string.
+    **Note:** You can use the following JSON string to match the blueprint solution.
 Modify the IN operator values to match your business requirements.
     :::

    ```json